aidangarske/wolfssh/README.md

     $ cd src
     $ ./tpm_server

-Before starting the echoserver you need to run the keygen for keyblob in wolfTPM
+Before starting the echoserver you need to run the keygen for keyblob in wolfTPM.
-using:
+You must choose between using the primary/endorsement key (recommended) or the storage root key.
+The following commands will generate the keyblob:

+For primary endorsement key:
+    $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem -eh

+For storage root key:
     $ ./examples/keygen/keygen keyblob.bin -rsa -t -pem

 This will produce a key.pem TPM public key which needs to be converted the to